pubkey/rxdb/docs-src/rx-collection.md

 You can pass settings directly to the [pouchdb database create options](https://pouchdb.com/api.html#options) through this property.

 ### ORM-functions
-With the parameters `statics`, `methods` and `attachments`, you can defined ORM-functions that are applied to each of these objects that belong to this collection.
+With the parameters `statics`, `methods` and `attachments`, you can define ORM-functions that are applied to each of these objects that belong to this collection.
 See [ORM/DRM](./orm.md).

 ### Migration
-With the parameters `migrationStrategies` and `autoMigrate` you can specify how mirgration between different schema-versions should be done.
+With the parameters `migrationStrategies` and `autoMigrate` you can specify how migration between different schema-versions should be done.
 [See Migration](./data-migration.md).

 ## Get a collection from the database
 To get an existing collection from the database, call the collection name directly on the database: